starsheriff/train-os/10-interrupts/README.md

     return;
 }
 ```

-If we now try to start our kernel with qemu, it will go in a reboot loop.
-This is typical
-for a page fault.
 The question is, can we do better?
-Soon, we will have to implement a
+Soon, we will have to implement a better version of
-better version of our memory mapping code.
-This will, potentially, lead to page faults
+our memory mapping code.
+This will, potentially, lead to page faults similar to the
-if we are not careful.
+example above.
 Therefore, it would be extremely helpful to be able to print debug
 messages in case the cpu encounters an error.

-In the previous example it would have been nice if, instead of endlessly rebooting, we
+In the example it would have been nice if, instead of endlessly rebooting, we
 would have gotten a message like

 ```